Mimkaa/miltiplayerGameWithJava/src/docs/requirementAnalysis.md

 - **Escaper Players:** A team of four users who must work in unison to control two Escaper characters.
 Their success depends on tight coordination and effective communication.
-- **General Gamers:** Players with basic computer proficiency and familiarity with multiplayer cooperative games.

 ### 2.4 Constraints